 Transient admission may be granted to a student who is accepted in good standing at a college and/or university recognized by the Texas Higher Education Coordinating Board and who wishes to enroll for one semester at Sam Houston State University.
 An applicant requesting this status must submit the following to the Office of Admissions: the graduate application for admission, a nonrefundable application fee, and certification of graduate standing in a college and/or university recognized by the Texas Higher Education Coordinating Board.
-Some departments may require additional information for transient admission; therefore, applicants should contact the appropriate academic department.
+Some departments/schools may require additional information for transient admission; therefore, applicants should contact the appropriate academic department/school.
 A student admitted with this admission type who later wishes to seek a degree at Sam Houston State University must submit an application for graduate studies.
 A maximum of 12 credit hours taken as a graduate transient may be applied to a graduate degree program at the discretion of the appropriate academic dean.
 For more information for international students, refer to Additional Visa Type Considerations.

 A student admitted into a graduate or post-baccalaureate program at SHSU may be considered for three distinct classifications.
 Details of the possible classifications follow.